 Table 8-5.
-Options 5 -
+Options

-SPL HP C/XL Equivalent CHECK level No equivalent.
-Specifies varying degrees of parameter checking for an external procedure.
-HP C/XL performs no parameter checking.
-EXTERNAL (Table 8-2, format 3a) extern storage class (Table 8-2, format 3) Defines the name, type, and parameters of a procedure which exists external to the current program.
-The formal-parm list is omitted because HP C/XL performs no parameter checking on functions.
-FORWARD (Table 8-2, format 3b) extern storage class (Table 8-2, format 3) Specifies that the procedure will be declared fully later in the program.
-Allows a procedure to be called prior to its declaration.
-The function may be declared elsewhere in the same compilation unit or in a separate unit.
-If a function is not declared before it is called, its type defaults to "function returning int".
-INTERNAL No direct equivalent.
 Prevents the procedure from being called from another segment.
 Generally used to keep the procedure-id local.
 The static storage class provides similar functionality.
 A static function-id will not be exported to the linker, and therefore will be unknown to other compilation units.
-INTERRUPT No equivalent.
-Specifies an external interrupt procedure.
+INTERRUPT Specifies an external interrupt procedure.
 The purpose is highly hardware-dependent.
-PRIVILEGED No equivalent.
-Allows the procedure to execute in privileged mode.
-SPLIT No equivalent.
-Aids privileged users running in split-stack mode.
-UNCALLABLE No equivalent.
-Prevents the procedure from being called by code not executing in privileged mode.
-VARIABLE No direct equivalent.
-Lets the procedure be called with a varying number of actual parameters.
+No equivalent.
+PRIVILEGED Allows the procedure to execute in privileged mode.
+No equivalent.
+SPLIT Aids privileged users running in split-stack mode.
+No equivalent.
+UNCALLABLE Prevents the procedure from being called by code not executing in privileged mode.
+No equivalent.
+VARIABLE Lets the procedure be called with a varying number of actual parameters.
 The mechanism for determining how many actual parameters are passed uses Q-register addressing.
+No direct equivalent.
 The HP C/XL library header file varargs.h contains macros that allow you to write functions with varying actual parameters.
-Insert the file in your program with the directive: #include <varargs.h> See the HP C/XL Library Reference Manual for</varargs.h> details.
+Insert the file in your program with the directive: #include <varargs.h> See the HP C/XL Library Reference Manual for details.</varargs.h>